 The following herbal supplements are also under investigation as potential treatments for ADHD.

 Ginkgo biloba is an herb that derives from the leaves of the G. biloba tree.
 This herb contains chemicals called terpene trilactones.
-Research suggests that these chemicals help protect against brain cell damage and increase the availability of dopamine in the brain.

 In 2013, a small study investigated the effects of ginkgo biloba on childhood ADHD.

 The study found that taking a maximum daily dose of 240 mg of ginkgo for 3–5 weeks improved ADHD symptoms.
 According to parental reports, children showed improvements in attention, hyperactivity, and impulsiveness.

 However, this was a small study with only 20 participants and no placebo control.
 Well-controlled clinical trials are necessary to confirm the benefits of ginkgo for ADHD.

 Although the study did not report any adverse effects of the herbal extract, the